 Show less

-Northern Gas Networks is carrying out essential upgrade work to maintain a safe and reliable gas supply in Middlesbrough
+Northern Gas Networks are carrying out essential work to maintain a safe and reliable gas supply in Crosshills

 Read

-The project, which is expected to last until around the start of August, has been planned in collaboration with Middlesbrough Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.
+So that engineers can carry out the work safely and efficiently, and to protect the public, traffic management measures will be put in place.
+This includes temporary two-way traffic signals on Colne Road (A6068) at the junction with Wheatlands Lane and a road closure on on Wheatlands Lane.

-Nigel Pearson, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Middlesbrough.”
+Chris Green, Business Operations Lead for Northern Gas Networks said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it is vital we complete them to continue to maintain a safe and reliable gas supply to the residents of Keighley.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.